 As if its creators were trying to mimic the previously mentioned James Cameron to the very best of their ability, the 2013 feature film seems to be all about style with little to no substance.
 If you’re into anime, you may want to watch the original TV series (or better still, pick up the manga that inspired the lot), although you can’t say this two-disc set doesn’t sport any bonus materials.
 In fact, it boasts so many extras (there’s a Japanese and international cut of the film, both available in 2D and 3D, and a venerable heap of making-of and behind-the-scenes selections!), it practically appears to be overcompensating.
 Twilight Time manages to squeeze in an isolated score (for the Japanese cut of the film only) too, which highlights Tetsuya Takahashi’s handiwork.
 This Harlock movie is also limited to 3,500 pressings, as opposed to the rest of the features in this lot, which are 3,000.

-As with all of Twilight Time's releases, these six dramatic epics from various depths of time and space include excellent liner notes by Julie Kirgo, and are available while supplies last from the official Twilight Time Movies website, and at Screen Archives.
+As with all of Twilight Time’s releases, these six dramatic epics from various depths of time and space include excellent liner notes by Julie Kirgo, and are available while supplies last.